wso2/docs-choreo-dev/en/docs/integrate-and-manage-external-services/integrate-and-manage-gen-ai-services.md

 # Integrate and Manage Generative AI Services

-Generative AI (GenAI) services leverage advanced machine learning models to create original content or data such as text, images, music, or code, by identifying and learning patterns from existing data.
+Generative AI (GenAI) services leverage advanced machine learning models to create original content such as text, images, music, or code, by identifying and learning patterns from existing data.
 Powered by deep neural networks and other machine learning models, these services can generate human-like outputs in various formats.
 This versatility makes GenAI ideal for tasks such as content creation, image generation, conversation automation, etc.

 Choreo enables seamless integration with GenAI services, allowing you to incorporate these capabilities within your applications.